nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The specific issues encountered were:

-* Mail, Maps and Store: executable names have changed throughout Windows 10 development.
-For example, in May 2017, workarounds in place for Mail app broke when Microsoft renamed hxmail to hxoutlook.
+* Mail, Maps, Modern Keyboard, Start menu and Store: executable names have changed throughout Windows 10 development.
+For example, in May 2017, workarounds in place for Mail app broke when Microsoft renamed hxmail to hxoutlook, and in July 2019, Modern Keyboard was renamed to textinputhost.
 Microsoft Edge is a special case of this because it requires use of two app modules: microsoftedge.exe for web browser management, and microsoftedgecp.exe (content process) for displaying content in a more secure way.
 Due to this, aliasing (a new app module importing everything from an old version) is common.
 * MSN Weather, Store, modern keyboard and others: some executable names have a dot (.) in the middle, which breaks app module import routines.
 This is countered by replacing dots with underscores (_).
 For example, for Skype, the actual executable name is skype.app.exe, while the app module for this app is named skype_app.py.
 This fix is now part of recent NVDA releases.

 ## Few remarks